Is this a Genuine Cuban Cigar?

 At retail level cigars are sold:

-· Online (with or without a B & M store)
+- Online (with or without a brick-and-mortar store).

 Before buying consider the following questions: